jadecobra/python_tdd_exercises/source/truth_table/projects/elevator.rst

 * are the doors clear?
 * was the number for a floor pushed?

-this is the :ref:`truth table` I get for the Elevator
+I get this :ref:`truth table` for the Elevator

 ================  ==================  =================
 doors             floor button        output